feathersui/feathersui-website/learn/as3-starling/stack-screen-navigator.md

 ---
-title: How to use the StackScreenNavigator component (Starling version)
+title: How to use the StackScreenNavigator component (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: StackScreenNavigator
 ---